gpantera/Gosh/GoshContractorAgreement.md

 13. No payment for a sprint half done.
 If Contractor disappears or can't complete in a timely way, any effort he or she may have started on the current sprint will not be compensated.

-14. Payment due upon completion and verification of sprint.
-At completion of the sprint, Contractor will invoice the Company by email with a message stating what project, what sprint, what amount, and by what method the Contractor prefers to be paid.
+14. At completion of the sprint, Contractor will invoice the Company by email with a message stating what project, what sprint, what amount, and by what method the Contractor prefers to be paid.
 Complete means all features implemented per sprint's design spec.
+That's sufficient invoice for Paypal.
+To be paid on Guru Contractor will also need to create an invoice there.

+15. Payment due upon verification of sprint.
 Verification means work passes Company SQA.
 Company policy is to pay promptly, not to age invoices.

 ## Writing Docs